w3f/polkadot-wiki/docs/learn/learn-accounts.md

 :::

 In scenarios where only a single approval is needed, a convenience method `as_multi_threshold_1` should be used.
 This function takes only the other signatories and the raw call as its arguments.
-Note that the Polkadot-JS UI does not have integration for this call because it is not possible to create multi-sig accounts with `threshold=1`.
+Note that the Polkadot-JS UI does not have integration for this call because it is not possible to create multisig accounts with `threshold=1`.
 If you would like to create a multisig with threshold 1 then you can use [txwrapper-core](https://github.com/paritytech/txwrapper-core) which is a tool that Parity supports with new features and weekly updates.
 There is a detailed [Multisig example](https://github.com/paritytech/txwrapper-core/tree/main/packages/txwrapper-examples/multisig) that you can try out and change to see how it works.

 However, in anything but the simple one approval case, you will likely need more than one of the signatories to approve the call before finally executing it.
-When you create a new call or approve a call as a multi-sig, you will need to place a small deposit.
+When you create a new call or approve a call as a multisig, you will need to place a small deposit.
 The deposit stays locked in the pallet until the call is executed.
-The deposit is to establish an economic cost on the storage space that the multi-sig call takes up on the chain and discourage users from creating dangling multi-sig operations that never get executed.
-The deposit will be reserved in the caller's accounts, so participants in multi-signature wallets should have spare funds available.
+The deposit is to establish an economic cost on the storage space that the multisig call takes up on the chain and discourage users from creating dangling multisig operations that never get executed.
+The deposit will be reserved in the caller's accounts, so participants in multisig wallets should have spare funds available.

 The deposit is dependent on the `threshold` parameter and is calculated as follows: